julbod/QAQC_wx_data/README.md

 All data on the current webpage contains a series of flags, which are described below.

 ## QAQC flags by variable:
-The order of the flags reflects the order of each qaqc step in the code - this is why flag numbers are not increasing chronologically.
-However, an attempt was made to standardise the flag number for each step so that it can be recognised across variables (e.g. outlier removal #1 is always Flag #1).
+The order of the flags in the below tables reflects the order of each qaqc step in the code - this is why flag numbers are not increasing chronologically.
+However, an attempt was made to standardise the flag number for each step so that they can be recognised easily across variables (e.g. outlier removal #1 is always Flag #1).

 | Snow Depth Flags: |
 | ------------- |